Ex-Olympians Want Stern Measures Taken To Bring Hockey Back On Track - UrduPoint

 Ex-Olympians Want Stern Measures Taken To Bring Hockey Back On Track

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2023 ) :Former Olympians have asked for stern measures to be taken in bringing the national game back on track through proper planning from the grassroots to the top level, so as to regain hockey's lost glory.
+ISLAMABAD, May 2 (APP - UrduPoint / Pakistan Point News - 2nd May, 2023 ) :Former Olympians have asked for stern measures to be taken in bringing the national game back on track through proper planning from the grassroots to the top level, as to regain hockey's lost glory.

 There were times when Pakistan was the most successful team in World Cups, Olympics and Champions Trophy winning four World Cups in 1971, 1978, 1982 and 1994.